Fast K9 Security

 The Brave Truth Regarding London’s Knife Crime Rate

 Knife crime has long been a problem in the nation’s capital and across the United Kingdom.
-London was the scene of 28,9.0% (or 13,957 offenses) of the 48,716 crimes committed with knives or other sharp instruments.
+London was the scene of 28.9% (or 13,957 offenses) of the 48,716 crimes committed with knives or other sharp instruments.
 This just accounts for the documented cases; the true numbers may be far more.

-The statistics show that armed robberies and burglaries accounted for over half of all knife crimes (7996 offenses), while violent assaults and cases of bodily harm with injury accounted for over 30%.
+The statistics show that armed robberies and burglaries accounted for over half of all knife crimes (7,996 offenses), while violent assaults and cases of bodily harm with injury accounted for over 30%.
 Adding insult to injury, blades were used in 1,014 murder threats and 231 cases of rape and sexual assault.

 Just under a quarter of the 261 murders that occurred in the last year 65 cases took place in the Greater London region.
 We still haven’t gotten back to the levels we had before the epidemic, but it’s a significant improvement over last year’s results.

-Charity organizations like TBKT and ongoing capital security measures are largely responsible for this decline.
+Charity organizations and ongoing capital security measures are largely responsible for this decline.
 They are educating the public and implementing efficient preventive measures, but their main emphasis is on reducing knife crime among youths, a topic we cover extensively in our piece on school violence.

 Naturally, there is still a great deal of work to be done, as the numbers we have emphasized here show all too clearly.
 However, this can change and change fast with persistent and coordinated efforts.
 The first step is education; publications such as ours, in conjunction with continuing efforts by charities and organizations, seek to provide the knowledge necessary to make the correct decisions.